I think every homeschool blogger on the planet writes a post about the Big S-word. You know the one…

 Anyway, I thought maybe today was as good a time as any to maybe put into perspective some of the socialization observations I’ve made in my 21 years as a parent.

-My oldest daughter went to private Catholic school Kindergarten through half of 5th grade, then went to public school the other half of 5th through 12th.
+My oldest daughter went to private Catholic school Kindergarten through half of the 5th grade, then went to public school the other half of 5th through 12th.
 She is now entering her 4th year at UNC Asheville.
 She’s played basketball, soccer, and run track.
 She’s taken art classes and ballet.
-She was in student government and the orchestra.
+She was in the student government and the orchestra.
 She is very outgoing and friendly and personable.
-One can reasonably say, that she has all of the makings and opportunity of a social butterfly.
+One can reasonably say, that she has all of the makings and opportunities of a social butterfly.

-(Pictured here with friends.
-She is bottom left.)
+(Pictured here with friends.)

-Now let’s back track a little here.
+Now let’s backtrack a little here.
 When she would get in trouble at school for talking, or playing at school (which often happened) do you know what happened?
 My mother popped right out of my mouth and said, “I send you to school to learn, not to socialize!”

 Ummm…..
 So, how was public or private school so much better of an opportunity for socialization?

 Isn’t that the assumption when people ask about homeschool kids being socialized?